facebookincubator/TTPForge/docs/design_doc.md

 You can now extend this by defining more bits of the language like so:

-1. BasicBlock (runs interpreter bash/sh/powershell)
+1. BasicStep (runs interpreter bash/sh/powershell)
-2. FileBlock (runs a program with default method provided)
+2. FileStep (runs a program with default method provided)
 3. SubTTPs (file which contains collections of Basic and File)

 The language is now: